We train more than 500 people every week

-Frank won several national and international competitions, he was the 1st Prize Winner of the World Chocolate Masters in 2011.
+He has been a part of multiple national and international Pastry Competitions.
+In 2011, he was the winner of the World Chocolate Masters in Paris.

 Chef Jean-Michel Perruchon, Director of Gastronomique Bellouet Conseil Ecole Gastronomique in Paris, hails from Britney, France.
 He has worked for some of the best pastry shops in Paris such as Fauchon, Le Notre, Constant, La Maison du Chocolat.
 In 1989, he has founded Gastronomique Bellouet Conseil School with G. J. Bellouet, Meilleur Ouvrier de France (MOF), to improve the skills of professionals.
 He has also written many prized international gastronomique books.
 Chef Jean-Michel has won many gastronomique competitions such as La Vase de Sèvres du President de la Republique in Arpajon, Charles Proust Cup, Finalist at the French Cup and finally, in 1993 he obtained the exclusive title of Meilleur Ouvrier de France (MOF).
 He continues to hand down his experiences not only in France, but all over the world.